 Users have also to draw the so-called rectangular regions of interest (ROI) for every custom keyword with multiple components.
 ROI bind the main component of a keyword with its sub components.
 Alyvix looks for the main component within the entire screen, but it looks for sub components just within their own regions of interest.

 Regions of interest allow flexibility to transactions: no matter if some sub components will be rendered in a different position on screen, if they lie into their ROI Alyvix will be able to detect them.

 Besides the basic tools (i.e. Image Finder, Rect Finder, Text Finder) it also provides the Object Finder which is a multitype container of basic Alyvix Finders.

 Text Finders can take the text string to search as an argument.
-That means a useful Object Finder is made of an Image Finder as the main component and a Text Finder as a sub component.
+That means a useful Object Finder is made of an Image Finder as the main component and a Text Finder as a sub-component.
 In this case, users can recall the same keyword with different arguments in order to interact with different elements that are identical on the image side but different on the text side.
-That is exactly the case of element in a tree view: every element in the list has the same arrow icon on the left and different text descriptions on the right.
+That is exactly the case of an element in a tree view: every element in the list has the same arrow icon on the left and different text descriptions on the right.

 Users have to define one interaction mode for every component (i.e. main and sub ones) in every Alyvix custom keyword they build.
-Alyvix can interact with GUI elements in the following ways: doing nothing, moving over the component, left/right/double clicking on the component and typing text strings, keyboard shortcuts or a mix of them.
+Alyvix can interact with GUI elements in the following ways: doing nothing, moving over the component, left/right/double-clicking on the component and typing text strings, keyboard shortcuts or a mix of them.